learn-computer-graphics/rendering-techniques/doc/getting-started/building.md

 ### Prerequisites (Windows)

-You need to install [Visual Studio](https://visualstudio.microsoft.com/fr/) and select the "Desktop development with C++" package.
+You need to install  <a href='https://visualstudio.microsoft.com/fr/' target='_blank'>Visual Studio</a> and select the "Desktop development with C++" package.

 ![workload](building/vs-workload.png)